virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Introduction

+\para{Motivations} As Arm's latest innovation for confidential computing, CCA points to a convincing future for confidential computing.
+However, it typically takes several years before commodity chips incorporating this technology are manufactured and made available to cloud computing companies.
+In the meantime, a significant number of legacy Arm servers have already been deployed, such as AWS Graviton and Google's Tau T2A machine series.
+Even if CCA hardware becomes available in the future, these legacy servers are likely to remain in use for an extended period.
+Furthermore, there may continue to be new hardware released that does not include CCA.
+While these servers offer improved computational capabilities, they do not meet the requirements of confidential cloud computing.
+Moreover, they cannot take advantage of the evolving software support developed for CCA, such as the \cVM guest kernel, KVM, and the \textit{Realm Management Monitor} (\RMM)~\cite{rmmsamsung,ccaguest,ccakvm}, which have undertaken tremendous development efforts and innovations.

-\para{Our design} Considering the lagging behind of CCA hardware and the urgent confidential computing need, in this paper we propose \sysname, a \textit{virtualized CCA} design on existing hardware that provides both strong isolation and good performance, and offers \textit{full compatibility with CCA}.
-To stimulate real-world deployment, \sysname is designed to support native OS distributions \textit{without any modifications} (such as booting unmodified Ubuntu images) within the \cVM, so that existing applications, toolchains and peripheral device drivers (e.g., GPU driver) can run securely with no portable effort.
+Considering the lagging behind of CCA hardware and the urgent need for confidential computing, we propose \sysname in this paper, a \textit{virtualized CCA} design on existing hardware that provides both strong isolation and good performance, and offers \textit{strong compatibility with CCA}.
+To stimulate real-world deployment, \sysname is designed to support native OS distributions (such as booting Ubuntu images) with only minimal modifications within the \cVM, so that existing applications, toolchains, and peripheral device drivers (e.g., GPU driver) can run securely with no portability effort. \footnote{As summarized in Table~\ref{table:loc}, about 1.3K lines of code are added to the KVM, and 1.3K (resp.
+2.1K) lines of code are added to the \sysname-SEL2 (resp. \sysname-EL3) guest OS.}